fivestars-os/aladdin/docs/create_aladdin_configuration.md

 - cluster_init section: which projects to install when running `aladdin cluster init`.
 You must specify the project, ref, and namespace.
 - namespace_init section (not shown in example): whenever a namespace is created, install any projects in this section.
 You must specify a project and a ref.
 - dual_dns_prefix_annotation_name section: you can use this annotation (in this example, it is "dns-name") in your service.yaml files to change the prefix for the dns your service is mapped to
+- certificate_lookup section: determines if aladdin should lookup acm certificates to inject into helm charts (optional, defaults to `true`).

 Note: Aladdin also supports a `default/` folder which can have a `config.json` file that other clusters will inherit from.